fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 Now, it’s time to write our first Wasm code!
 Let’s add a simple function that adds two numbers.

-Open your index.ts file under the assembly folder and add the following code:
+1. Open your index.ts file under the assembly folder and add the following code:

 ```typescript
 export function addInteger(a: i32, b: i32): i32 {
   return a + b;
 }
 ```

 As you can see, this is close to a regular TypeScript code, and the only difference is the typings that come for WebAssembly types; in this case, i32 represents a 32-bit signed integer.
 In TypeScript, you would use just a number type.

-Compile your code to Wasm:
+2. Compile your code to Wasm

 In your terminal run